 I avoid others unless I am certain they like me.

-I constantly worry about other people’s opinion of me.
+I constantly worry about other people’s opinions of me.

 I am a very clumsy person.